javascript-tutorial/en.javascript.info/9-regular-expressions/01-regexp-introduction/article.md

 3. And, finally, if there are no matches, `null` is returned (doesn't matter if there's flag `pattern:g` or not).

-    This a very important nuance.
+    This is a very important nuance.
 If there are no matches, we don't receive an empty array, but instead receive `null`.
 Forgetting about that may lead to errors, e.g.:

     ```js run
     let matches = "JavaScript".match(/HTML/); // = null